LMU-MSBA/bsan-6080-reMarkable/README.md

 For the final sprint, we will use the Matplotlib package in Python to create visualizations as well as Tableau to create dashboards of our findings.
 We will also create a presentation deck on Google Slides and prepare for our final presentation.
 Lastly, a meeting will be necessary to breakdown and discuss the specific tasks that need to be done to complete the Deployment CRISP-DM documentation.

+# Sprint 2:
-# Sprint 2: Data Understanding
+# Data Understanding Phase
 ## 2.1 Collect Initial Data

 ### Initial Data Collection Report